 - How old were you when you were diagnosed?

 - How long ago was your first remission?

-- Have you had a bone marrow transplant?
+- Have you had a bone-marrow transplant?

 - Has bone marrow (or stem cell) transplantation been performed?

-- Have any relapses following treatment occurred?
+- Have you had any relapses following treatment?

 - What was your most recent haemoglobin level?

-- What was your most recent white blood cell count?
+- What was your most-recent white-blood-cell count?

-- Are you under ongoing medical supervision for this condition?
+- Are you having ongoing medical supervision?

 - What stage is your condition currently at (if you’ve been told)?